Build4Build/DigitalInfluencer/README.md

 # Virtual Influencer YouTube Bot 🤖

-This project is a fully automated, easily re-themable virtual influencer that fetches the latest news in a specific niche (default: Australian immigration), generates a narrated video, and uploads it to YouTube.
+This project is a fully automated, easily re-themable virtual influencer that fetches the latest news in a specific niche, generates a narrated video, and uploads it to YouTube.

 ## Features
 - Fetches real news using NewsAPI (free tier)